pinecone-io/canopy/docs/library.md

 # Canopy Library

-For most common use cases, users can simply deploy the fully-configurable [Canopy service](../README.md), which provides a REST API backend for your own RAG-infused Chatbot.
+For most common use cases, users can simply deploy the fully configurable [Canopy service](../README.md), which provides a REST API backend for their own RAG-infused Chatbot.

-For advanced users, this page describes how to use `canopy` core library directly to implement their own custom applications.
+For advanced users, this page describes how to use the `canopy` core library directly to implement their custom applications.

 > **_💡 NOTE:_** You can also follow the quickstart Jupyter [notebook](../examples/canopy-lib-quickstart.ipynb)

-The idea behind Canopy library is to provide a framework to build AI applications on top of Pinecone as a long memory storage for you own data.
-Canopy library designed with the following principles in mind:
+The idea behind Canopy is to provide a framework to build AI applications on top of Pinecone as a long-memory storage for your own data.
+Canopy is designed with the following principles in mind:

-- **Easy to use**: Canopy is designed to be easy to use.
-It is well packaged and can be installed with a single command.
+- **Easy to use**: Canopy is designed to be easy.
+It is well-packaged and can be installed with a single command.
 - **Modularity**: Canopy is built as a collection of modules that can be used together or separately.
-For example, you can use the `chat_engine` module to build a chatbot on top of your data, or you can use the `knowledge_base` module to directly store and search your data.
+For example, you can use the `chat_engine` module to build a chatbot on top of your data or the `knowledge_base` module to store and search your data directly.
 - **Extensibility**: Canopy is designed to be extensible.
-You can easily add your own components and extend the functionality.
+You can easily add your components and extend the functionality.
-- **Production ready**: Canopy designed to be production ready, tested, well documented, maintained and supported.
+- **Production-ready**: Canopy designed to be production-ready, tested, well-documented, maintained and supported.
-- **Open source**: Canopy is open source and free to use.
-It built in partnership with the community and for the community.
+- **Open-source**: Canopy is open-source and free to use.
+It is built in partnership with the community and for the community.

-## High level architecture
+## High-level architecture

 ![class architecture](../.readme-content/class_architecture.png)